HitmanJJ/CCNA_Course_Notes/Course_Notes/The_IPv4_Header.md

 - A router will drop a packet with a TTL of 0
 - Used to prevent infinite loops
 - Originally designed to indicated a packets maximum lifetime in seconds.
-- In practice, indicates a 'hop count': each time the packet arrives at a router, the router decreases the TTL by 1.
+- In practice, it indicates a 'hop count': each time the packet arrives at a router, the router decreases the TTL by 1.
 - Recommended default TTL is 64.

 ---